 If you clicked on a file name you can also view all EXIF data (and that can be a HUGE amount of data— 200 or more lines ) by clicking the View/Rename Files window, which opens the window shown below.button at the bottom of the

 Detailed EXIF data

 To view all EXIF data, Phil Harvey’s ExifTool must be downloaded and installed.

 - Go to the ExifTool home page and download the Windows standalone executable (a zip file).
-This file is not included in the Imatest installation because it is frequently updated.
+This file is frequently updated.

 - In Windows Explorer, double-click on the downloaded zip file.

 - Copy the contents ( exiftool(-k).exe ) to the Imatest installation folder (typically C:Program filesImatest in English-language installations).